-Daphne G. Frydman, 49, General Counsel of USCF and USCF Advisers, LLC since May 2018, and Director of Compliance of USCF since April 2022.
+Daphne G. Frydman, 50, General Counsel of USCF and USCF Advisers, LLC since May 2018, and Director of Compliance of USCF since April 2022.
 She is also the Chief Legal Officer of USCF ETF Trust since May 2018 and Secretary of the same since December 2021.
 Ms. Frydman served as Deputy General Counsel of USCF and USCF Advisers, LLC from May 2016 through May 2018.
 From September 2001 through April 2016, Ms. Frydman was an attorney in private practice at the law firm Sutherland Asbill & Brennan LLP.
 Ms. Frydman is listed as a principal of USCF as of June 1, 2022.
-Ms. Frydman earned her JD from the Northwestern University Pritzker School of Law and a B.A. in College of Letters and Spanish from Wesleyan University.
+Ms. Frydman earned her J.D. from the Northwestern University Pritzker School of Law and a B.A. in College of Letters and Spanish from Wesleyan University.

-John P. Love, 52, President and Chief Executive Officer of USCF since May 15, 2015, Management Director of USCF since October 2016 and Chairman of the Board of Directors of USCF since October 2019.
+John P. Love, 53, President and Chief Executive Officer of USCF since May 15, 2015, Management Director of USCF since October 2016 and Chairman of the Board of Directors of USCF since October 2019.
 Mr. Love also is a director of USCF Investments, a position he has held since December 2016.
-Mr. Love previously served as a Senior Portfolio Manager for the Related Public Funds from March 2010 through May 15, 2015.
+Mr. Love previously served as a Senior Portfolio Manager for the Related Public Funds from March 2010 through May 2015.
 Prior to that, while still at USCF, he was a Portfolio Manager beginning with the launch of USO in April 2006.
-Mr. Love was the portfolio manager of USO from April 2006 until March 2010 and the portfolio manager for USL from December 2007 until March 2010.
-Mr. Love has been the portfolio manager of USC F Advisers since April 2007, and the portfolio manager of UGA, UHN, and UNL since March 2010.
-Mr. Love has served as on the Board of Managers of USCF Advisers since November 2016 and as its President since June 18, 2015.
+Mr. Love also served as a portfolio manager of USCF from April 2006 until April 2015.
+Mr. Love has served on the Board of Managers of USCF Advisers since November 2016 and as its President since June 2015.
 USCF Advisers, an affiliate of USCF, is an investment adviser registered under the Investment Advisers Act of 1940, and, as of February 2017, is registered as a commodity pool operator, NFA member and swap firm.
-He also acted as co-portfolio manager of the Stock Split Index Fund, a series of the USCF ETF Trust for the period from September 2014 to December 2015, when he was promoted to the position of President and Chief Executive Officer of the USCF ETF Trust.
+He also has served as the President and Chief Executive Officer of the USCF ETF Trust since December 2015.
 Mr. Love has been a principal of USCF listed with the CFTC and NFA since January 17, 2006.
-Mr. Love has been registered as an associated person of USCF since February 2015.
-Mr. Love is a principal of USCF Advisers LLC as of January 2017.
-Additionally, effective as of February 2017, he is an associated person of USCF Advisers.
+Mr. Love has been registered as an associated person of USCF since February 2015 and from December 2005 to April 2009.
+Additionally, Mr. Love has been approved as an NFA swaps associated person since February 2015.
+Mr. Love is a principal of USCF Advisers.
 Mr. Love earned a B.A. from the University of Southern California, holds NFA Series 3 and FINRA Series 7 registrations and is a CFA Charterholder.